-There has been some important research in the neighbourhoods around Deonar, particular on health, housing, and basic infrastructure (see, for example, Biswas et al, 2020; Killekar and Doctor, 2019).
-There is work on the political geography of Shivaji Nagar and Baiganwadi that examines how the area was planned as a municipal resettlement site in the late 1970s and later largely neglected as an 'unplanned' and 'illegal slum' (see Björkman, 2014; Bhide and Solanki, 2016).
+There has been some important research in the neighborhoods around Deonar, particularly on health, housing, and basic infrastructure (see, for example, Biswas et al., 2020; Killekar and Doctor, 2019).
+There is work on the political geography of Shivaji Nagar and Baiganwadi that examines how the area was planned as a municipal resettlement site in the late 1970s and later largely neglected as an "unplanned" and "illegal slum" (see Bhide and Solanki, 2016; Björkman, 2014).
 Shivaji Nagar is predominantly comprised of Dalit families who come from villages in Maharashtra (Björkman, 2014: 12).
 Baiganwadi (or eggplant fields) is a former swamp where residents grew eggplants, which later became a resettlement area (Bhide and Solanki, 2016).
 While the BrihanMumbai Municipal Corporation (BMC) had provided water pipes and toilets, housing was largely auto-constructed and there is a long-standing history of resistance and campaigning for legal recognition and rights, often denied despite many residents having documentation of citizenship (Bhide and Solanki, 2016).

-Mandala, another satellite neighbourhood near Deonar where interviews were conducted, was auto-constructed mainly by people displaced from different parts of the city, and built through reclaiming land from mangroves (Bhide and Solanki, 2016).
+Mandala, another satellite neighborhood near Deonar where interviews were conducted, was auto-constructed mainly by people displaced from different parts of the city, and built through reclaiming land from mangroves (Bhide and Solanki, 2016).
 Residents here have regularly faced demolition and displacement drives by the BMC since the 1990s.
 Many residents who were interviewed worked in the Deonar garbage grounds as waste pickers and collectors.
-Rafiq Nagar is similarly regarded as 'unplanned' by the municipal authority and the state (McFarlane et al, 2014).
+Rafiq Nagar is similarly regarded as "unplanned" by the municipal authority and the state (McFarlane et al., 2014).
 The area is separated into two parts - Part 1 is older and Part 2 is more recent and largely lacks the water, sanitation, and more durable housing constructions present, albeit in a patchwork and limited way, in the older area.
 "The narrow lanes of Rafiq Nagar are flanked by clogged drains and heaps of garbage", writes Shraddha Agarwal (2019: no page), "the smell from the dumping ground hangs heavy in the air, and there are swarms of flies and mosquitoes that hover everywhere".
-In Jai Ambe Nagar and Sathe Nagar, the two other neighbourhoods included in the research, most residents belong to historically marginalized scheduled caste, Dalit and scheduled tribal communities who have migrated from different parts of Maharashtra and India.
+In Jai Ambe Nagar and Sathe Nagar, the two other neighborhoods included in the research, most residents belong to historically marginalized scheduled caste, Dalit and scheduled tribal communities who have migrated from different parts of Maharashtra and India.

 Conducting interviews with residents in their native language, Hindi and Marathi, where it was spoken, helped to gather specific experiences and perceptions of atmosphere.
 We did not, however, set out to research urban atmosphere.
 Our concern was with the intersection of waste and urban density, and how residents experienced and perceived those relations.
-The work is part of larger project that examines the politics and experience of density in cities globally, including several Asian cities (eg Chen et al, 2021).
+The work is part of a larger project that examines the politics and experience of density in cities globally, including several Asian cities (e.g., Chen et al., 2020).
 During the research conducted in Mumbai, residents were asked questions about their perceptions and experiences of living close to the city's garbage grounds.
-Residents were asked about their perceptions and experiences of life in thick proximities of waste and dense living conditions.
-As discussions deepened, they repeatedly brought up concerns with air surrounding the garbage grounds - the sights, smells, tastes, affect, emotions, vulnerabilities, solidarities and frustrations caught up with experiences of air.
+Residents were asked about their perceptions.
+As discussions deepened, they repeatedly brought up concerns with air surrounding the garbage grounds - the sights, smells, tastes, affect, emotions, vulnerabilities, solidarities, and frustrations caught up with experiences of air.